Medical care for victims and survivors of sexual assault

 We encourage you to seek medical care, even if you’re unsure whether you want to make a police report.
 A health care provider can help assess your wellbeing and personal safety, provide any necessary medical treatment, and connect you with other resources.

-For a comprehensive list of confidential and other resources at WSU and in the community, visit the Office for Equal Opportunity.
+For a comprehensive list of confidential and other resources at WSU and in the community, visit the Office of Civil Rights Compliance and Investigation (CRCI).
 Cougar Health Services is committed to preventing sex- and gender-based violence and collaborates regularly with campus and community partners to create an environment of safety and accountability.

 What to expect